eManPrague/frui.ts/packages/validation/README.md

 ```

 ## TODO
- - Composed validator to use client and server side validation
+ - Composed validator to use client and server-side validation
  - Async validators for long validation calls